 Snapchat stats and facts related to the sudden outbreak of the COVID-19 pandemic reveal this app experienced an over 30% growth in the last week of March, in comparison to the last week of January which is the time when the quarantine was imposed in most of the world.
 In some countries that were more severely affected by the virus, usage spiked by over 50%.

-More than 50% of millennials check Snapchat at least once a day, making this age group the second largest in terms of usage.
+53% of millennials check Snapchat at least once a day, making this age group the second largest in terms of usage.
 Snapchat insights further show millennials check Snapchat three times more than Gen Xers and eight times more than baby boomers.
 The good news for marketers is that 46% of millennials have ad recall after watching 0 to 2 seconds of an ad.

 Snapchat is not only popular with teens but with pre-teens as well.
 Snapchat statistics show that around 20% of users belong to the 13-17 age group.
-And that’s not all, females appear to be more fond of snaps and are represented with 13.2%, while only 7.3% of preadolescent males call themselves Snapchatters.
+And that’s not all, females appear to be more fond of snaps and are represented with 11.5%, while only 9.4% of preadolescent males call themselves Snapchatters.

 There are several interesting facts about Snapchat in regards to how messages are treated.
 At the most basic level, Snapchat messages work on timers and are set for one-time viewing before they are made inaccessible (deleted).
 However, although Snapchat allows messages to be encrypted in transit, there is also the option to encrypt them while at-rest mode on the company’s servers.
-The catch here is that typically snaps are deleted from servers as soon as the intended recipient opens them and cannot be retrieved, but the ones that have not been opened stay on the server for 30 days meaning the company could be put in a difficult position to have to hand over private messages if requested by law.

 Snapchat has come a long way since it was first introduced and, as these Snapchat statistics show, it is alive and kicking thanks to its unique features and ongoing transformation.
 Given its popularity among millennials and Gen Zers, it can also be a powerful marketing tool for businesses that are not afraid to explore the power of ephemeral content.